If you have never brined meat, you don't know what you've missed. Try this Brined Chicken Roast and be convinced too.

 The fact is, cooking is as much science as baking, and baking is as much an art as cooking.
-Very few artistic disciplines are rooted in as many scientific disciplines as cooking is.
-This is what really fascinates me about this whole thing.
-It’s like playing with a giant chemistry set every day.

 Enter brining, the practice of bathing meat in brine to supposedly make it tenderer and juicier.
-Brining is not a part of the Dominican cook's repertoire, and it's not like we have missed it terribly; after all braising is the preferred method of cooking meats in our home kitchens.
+Brining is not a part of the Dominican cook's repertoire, and it's not like we have missed it terribly; after all, braising is the preferred method of cooking meats in our home kitchens.
 And when it comes to roasting we have our own version of brining: we rub and stuff the meat with seasonings that contain both salt and water.

-Using Holland House lovely red wine vinegar, salt from my hometown of Montecristi and a few other ingredients and herbs of choice, I ended up with the juiciest chicken roast I have made so far.
+Using Holland House's lovely red wine vinegar, salt from my hometown of Montecristi and a few other ingredients and herbs of choice, I ended up with the juiciest chicken roast I have made so far.
 It was plump, tender and bursting with flavor, you will be sure to incorporate this technique in your cooking after you try it.

-- 1 cup of oil
+- 1 cup of coarse sea salt, (no iodine)

-- 1 cup of Holland House Red Wine Vinegar
+- ½ cup of Holland House Red Wine Vinegar

-- 1 onion, cut into quarters
+- 1 onion, , cut into quarters

-- 6 cloves of garlic, crushed
+- 6 cloves of garlic, , crushed

 - A bunch of parsley

-- Butterfly the chicken (cut open through the breast plate and flatten).
+Butterfly the chicken (cut open through the breast plate and flatten).

 - Place the chicken in a deep pot and cover completely with the brine mix.